BRIGHT, BENDY FURNITURE

 Knowing that the target group was designers, this was a chance for Division Twelve to set themselves

-apart and create an Instagrammable moment, according to Mardi Najafi, Director of Retail Design at
+apart and create an Instagrammable moment, according to Mardi Najafi, VP, Retail Strategy and Design at

 Figure3.
 “Having a strong sense of place, a unique location, environment and culture that’s easily